-How to Enjoy Scented Candles Without Burning Them
+Enjoy Scented Candles Without an Open Flame

 Many years ago, I received a cherry-scented candle and a coffee warmer from one of my aunts for Christmas.
 This confused me because I wasn't a coffee drinker back then, so I was unsure why I was gifted a coffee warmer.
-But, what confused me even more was that the candle and the coffee warmer were wrapped-up together.
+But, what confused me even more was that the candle and the coffee warmer were wrapped up together.

 My aunt must have noticed the puzzled look on my face as she quickly explained that you can enjoy the aroma of a scented candle without a flame if you put it on a coffee warmer and let it melt.

 I must have been living under a rock because I'd never heard of enjoying candles this way.
 Plus, it's much safer than having an open flame.

 The idea of this intrigued me, so as soon as I got home I gave it a try.
 Sure enough, after about 15 minutes, the aroma of warm cherries started to fill my home!